-IMPORTANT – READ BEFORE PROCEEDING
+IMPORTANT – READ BEFORE CONTINUED

-1. The dental rotor is provided with two o-rings which will replace the existing turbine o-rings.
-One o’ring fits into a groove in the front (bur end) of the handpiece, the other will fit into a groove in the dental backcap end.
-You may need to use a scaler or explorer to remove the old o-rings from your dental handpiece and end cap.
-A burnisher or similar blunt instrument may be helpful when installing the new o-rings to make certain they are fully seated.
+1. The dental turbine/cartridge is also often used by the dentist because the dental rotor is equipped with two o-rings , which must be replaced by the existing turbine o-rings, as they burn out and autoclave over time, and it loses its properties and functionality. during.
+One O-ring fits into the groove on the front of the handpiece (bur end), the other O-ring must fit into the groove on the back end of the dental cap.
+You may need to use a scaler or explorer to remove old o-rings from your dental high speed tip and end cap.
+A polishing machine or similar blunt tool can help when installing new o-rings to make sure they are fully seated.